tiny-dancer/notes/runiac_origin_story.md.1.md

 We like to think of it as what expo did for react native and what webpack did for front end, runiac is doing for terraform, arm templates, and other iac.

+One command, one workflow, any tool.
+Currently supporting Terraform and arm templates

 ### No pipeline code necessary

 Runiac solves this in two ways.